-Jonathan Sumption, OBE (appointed June 2015)
+Lord Sumption (appointed June 2015)

-Jonathan Sumption, OBE, is a British judge, author and mediaeval historian.
-He practised at the bar for 35 years, serving as a deputy High Court judge in the Chancery Division, a judge of the Courts of Appeal of Jersey and the Guernsey and a member of the Judicial Appointments Commission for England and Wales.
+Jonathan is a British judge, author and mediaeval historian.
+His appointment brings the board his legal expertise, and a passion for supporting ENO.
+He served as a deputy High Court judge in the Chancery Division, a judge of the Courts of Appeal of Jersey and the Guernsey and a member of the Judicial Appointments Commission for England and Wales.

 Jonathan is a Deputy Chair of the Royal Academy of Music.

 Patti White has served on the boards of multiple charities, including English National Opera, American Friends of ENO (since 2004 and president since 2012), National Museum of Women in the Arts, UK Friends NMWA, Vanderbilt University, the American Friends of the National Portrait Gallery and the American Friends of Winchester College.
 She brings experience in strategic planning, fundraising, advocacy and volunteering in both the US and the UK.
 She has degrees from the Harvard Law School and the Kennedy School of Government.

 John Cooke is an international economic relations consultant and chairs an expert group in the City of London on financial services liberalisation.
 John brings the board his expertise in finance and governance.
 John is also a Trustee (and a past Chairman) of the ENO Benevolent Fund, a registered charity which makes grants to past or present members of the company in cases of special need or hardship.

 John’s previous career was as a senior civil servant and then at the Association of British Insurers.
 He regularly contributes to conferences, seminars and publications on international trade policy and financial services regulatory issues.